Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation

 \subsection{Incorporating Demonstrations}

-In this work, we distill preferences from demonstration trajectories $\tau$ into a reward model that natively integrates into MORL as one of the objectives and guides the learning agent to demonstration-like behavior.
-In a typical RL from human feedback setting, a reward model is derived from pairwise A$\succ$B preference queries in a human feedback process via a ranking loss.
-Specifically, we employ the disturbance-based reward extrapolation (D-REX) approach by Brown \etal \cite{brown_better-than-demonstrator_2020}.
-D-REX solves the problem of non-existent ranking for demonstration data, by ranking over noise-injected demonstration trajectories.
-First, a behavior cloning (BC) policy $\pi_{BC}$ is trained from $N_D$ demonstration trajectories.
-Subsequently, the BC policy $\pi_{BC}(\cdot|\epsilon)$ is executed in the environment with increasing level of $\epsilon$-greedy policy noise $\epsilon \in \mathcal{E} =(\epsilon_1, \epsilon_2, \ldots, \epsilon_d)$ with \mbox{$\epsilon_1 > \epsilon_2 > \ldots > \epsilon_d$}.
+As one of our main contributions, we distill nuanced navigation from demonstration trajectories $\tau$ into a reward model that natively integrates into MORL as one of the objectives and guides the learning agent to demonstration-like behavior.
+Through this novel design choice, the influence of demonstrations can be modulated by $\mathbf{\lambda}$ post-training.

+A reward model is typically derived from pairwise A$\succ$B preference queries in a human feedback process via a ranking loss~\cite{marta_aligning_2023}.
+However, demonstrations are typically considered equally important, rendering them unsuitable for a ranking-based reward model.
+Addressing the problem of non-existent ranking from demonstration data, we use a workaround involving artificial rankings.
+We employ the disturbance-based reward extrapolation (D-REX) approach by \mbox{Brown~\etal~\cite{brown_better-than-demonstrator_2020}}, which imitates pairwise A$\succ$B preference queries by ranking over noise-injected demonstration trajectories.
+First, a behavior cloning~(BC) policy $\pi_{BC}$ is trained from $N_D$ demonstration trajectories, the collection of which is outlined in Sec.~\ref{sec:demo_reward}.
+Subsequently, the BC policy $\pi_{BC}(\cdot|\epsilon)$ is executed with increasing level of $\epsilon$-greedy policy noise $\epsilon \in \mathcal{E} =(\epsilon_1, \epsilon_2, \ldots, \epsilon_d)$ with \mbox{$\epsilon_1 < \epsilon_2 < \ldots < \epsilon_d$}.
+In short, low-noise trajectories almost perfectly resemble the demonstration trajectory, while they slowly lose their shape with growing levels of noise.
 Trajectory rollouts generated with lower noise are automatically ranked superior compared to their higher-noise counterparts.
 Finally, a rich preference-ranking dataset